-Professor FLYNT LEVERETT (Senior Research Fellow, New America Foundation): The administration at this point is not really going into this Geneva meeting wanting to do a kind of Nixon-to-China opening with Iran.
+FLYNT LEVERETT: The administration at this point is not really going into this Geneva meeting wanting to do a kind of Nixon-to-China opening with Iran.
 They want to go into this meeting and deliver ultimata.

 KELEMEN: And that, he says, won't work.
 According to Leverett, President Mahmoud Ahmadinejad made clear at a dinner in New York last week that Iran will negotiate only if the U.S. is serious about resolving a full range of issues.

 LEVERETT: President Ahmadinejad was very, very explicit about that, that, yes, we can talk about the nuclear issue or yes, we can talk about and cooperate on Afghanistan.
 But this needs to be embedded in a bigger, more comprehensive framework.
 And we need to be confident that the United States is really interested in a fundamentally different sort of relationship.